Get over 50% off our best selling courses with code THANKFUL24!

 EPA and DHA are essential fatty acids present in breast milk, formula, fatty fish and (in much less bioavailable quantities) flax seeds, walnuts, and chia seeds.
 DHA specifically is responsible for eye and brain development and serves as a potent anti-inflammatory agent in the body, potentially helping in management of asthma, ADHD, and in prevention of heart disease later in life.
 If your baby or child is breastfeeding or is using formula containing DHA, or if your child is eating fatty fish like salmon or sardines a few times a week, supplementation is not necessary.

-However, using an omega-3 supplement probably cannot hurt and can help ensure that your child consumes omega-3 fats, which are otherwise somewhat hard to get in high doses in the diet if your child doesn’t eat fatty fish.
+However, using an omega-3 supplement for toddlers and kids probably cannot hurt and can help ensure that your child consumes omega-3 fats, which are otherwise somewhat hard to get in high doses in the diet if your child doesn’t eat fatty fish.
 Some eggs and milk are fortified with omega-3s, but it may be more cost effective to use a supplement.
 We love Nordic Naturals brand, as they are incredibly transparent in their processing of fish and algae oils and remove any contaminants or heavy metals utilizing molecular distillation.

 While the guidance is mixed, on average we recommend approximately 100 mg per day of DHA via the form of food or supplements.
 Again, if your child is breastfeeding or drinking a DHA-fortified formula, or if they eat fatty fish or DHA-fortified foods regularly, they probably do not need a supplement.
 However, unless contraindicated by your physician it likely does not hurt, especially after your baby weans from breast milk or formula.